Fox didn’t immediately challenge Trump’s disinfectant remark

 Fox’s response drew scrutiny because the most-watched cable news network is also the overwhelming favorite of Trump supporters.
 Like Trump, several Fox personalities promoted the use of hydroxychloroquine as a COVID-19 treatment, and backed off when questions were raised about the drug’s safety and effectiveness.

-A Fox News representative declined to discuss the network’s coverage when contacted by The Associated Press on Friday.
+A Fox News representative provided examples of the network’s Friday coverage but had no additional comment when contacted by The Associated Press on Friday.

 But on Friday, Trump drew more critical response on Fox, with both Bret Baier and John Roberts openly questioning the president’s suggestion that he was being sarcastic.